GitHub Agentic Workflows

 The action github/gh-aw/actions/setup@a933c835b5e2d12ae4dead665a0fdba420a2d421 is not allowed in {ORG} because all actions must be from a repository owned by your enterprise, created by GitHub, or verified in the GitHub Marketplace.

-Cause: Your enterprise organization has policies that restrict which GitHub Actions can be used.
-By default, workflows compiled by gh-aw use the custom action github/gh-aw/actions/setup which may not be allowed by your organization’s policy.
+Cause: Enterprise policies restrict which GitHub Actions can be used.
+Workflows use github/gh-aw/actions/setup which may not be allowed.

-Solution: Enterprise administrators need to allow the github/gh-aw repository in the organization’s action policies.
-There are two approaches:
+Solution: Enterprise administrators must allow github/gh-aw in the organization’s action policies:

 Section titled “Option 1: Allow Specific Repositories (Recommended)”